MKJ at SemEval-2026 Task 9: A Comparative Study of Generalist, Specialist, and Ensemble Strategies for Multilingual Polarization: Appendix

 \subsection{Dev-Test Shift Analysis}

-Table~\ref{tab:dev_test_shift} reports the best Macro F1 delta between development and test.
+Table~\ref{tab:dev_test_shift} reports the best Macro-F1 delta between development and test.
 To evaluate system robustness, the 15 analyzed tracks are grouped to illustrate the effects of distribution shift, architectural robustness, and threshold calibration.